bitcoin/bips/bip-update-process.md

 to refer to it by a number.

-Proposals are also not ready for number assignment if they duplicate efforts, disregard formatting rules, are too unfocused or too broad, fail to provide proper motivation, fail to address backwards compatibility where necessary, or fail to specify the feature clearly and comprehensively.
+Proposals are also not ready for number assignment if they duplicate efforts, disregard formatting rules, are too unfocused or too broad, fail to provide proper motivation, fail to address backward compatibility where necessary, or fail to specify the feature clearly and comprehensively.
 Reviewers and BIP editors should provide guidance on how the proposal may be improved to progress toward readiness.
-Pull requests that are proposing off-topic or unserious ideas or have stopped to make progress may be closed.
+Pull requests that are proposing off-topic or unserious ideas or have stopped making progress may be closed.

 When the proposal is ready and has been assigned a number, a BIP editor will merge it into the BIP repository.
 After the BIP has been merged to the repository, its main focus should no longer shift significantly, even while the authors may